nuejs/nue/packages/nuejs.org/docs/content-tags.md

 [.options]
   #### Button options

-  - `label` - The text label for the button.
+  - `label` The text label for the button.
 This can also be provided as a plain value or defined within the body content.
-  - `href` - The target link for the button.
+  - `href` The target link for the button.
 This is the URL the button will navigate to when clicked.
-  - `class` - The CSS class name to apply to the button.
-This can be used to style the button differently based on your design system.
-For example, `.secondary` can be used to indicate a secondary button style.
-  - `popovertarget` - The ID of the popover to trigger when the button is clicked.
+  - `popovertarget` The ID of the popover to trigger when the button is clicked.
 This allows buttons to open additional content in popovers.

 ### HTML output